oracle/tribuo/docs/Architecture.md

 # Architecture

-Tribuo is a library for creating Machine Learning (ML) models, and for using those models to make predictions on previously unseen data.
+Tribuo is a library for creating Machine Learning (ML) models and for using those models to make predictions on previously unseen data.

 A ML model is the result of applying some training algorithm to a dataset.
 Most commonly,